Basic Usage Examples

 }

 This async function fetches user data from an API.
-It uses try/catch for error handling and the async/await pattern for cleaner asynchronous code.
-The function checks if the response is successful (ok), throws an error if not, and parses the JSON response data.
-Any errors during the process are caught, logged, and re-thrown.
+It uses try/catch for error handling and async/await for cleaner asynchronous logic.
+The function checks if the response is OK.
+If not, it throws an error.
+Otherwise, it reads the JSON data.
+If anything fails, the error is caught, logged, and re-thrown.

 Best Practices

-- Store API keys securely using environment variables
+- Store your API keys safely using environment variables